 - Dust a work surface with flour.
 Using a rubber spatula, scrape the sticky dough out onto the work surface and dust the top of the dough lightly with flour.
 Using your hands, shape the dough into a rough ball (if it's still too sticky, dust with a bit more flour) and cut in half.
 Form the dough pieces into two short logs by rolling back and forth.
 Place the logs onto the prepared baking sheet and shape into longer logs about 3/4-inch high and 2 inches wide.
 Allow enough space for the logs to spread a few inches while they bake.
 Bake for about 35 minutes, until firm to the touch.
 Let the biscotti logs cool on the pan for about 5 minutes, or until just cool enough to touch (if you wait any longer, the biscotti will be difficult to cut); then, using a sharp knife, slice the logs on the diagonal into 3/4-inch slices (I do this right on the baking sheet).
 They will crumble just a bit; don't worry about it.
 Turn the biscotti on their sides (so that the cut sides are down) and place back in the oven for 10 minutes to dry and crisp up.
 Let cool on the pan for a few minutes, then transfer to a wire rack to cool completely.
 Serve with coffee, tea or warm milk.

-- Freezer-Friendly Instructions: The Dough can be Frozen for up to 3 Months: Shape the dough into 2 logs, wrap each securely in plastic wrap, and place them in a sealable bag.
+- Freezer-Friendly Instructions: The dough can be frozen for up to 3 months: Shape the dough into logs, wrap each securely in plastic wrap, and place them in a sealable bag.
 When ready to bake, remove the logs from the freezer, thaw the dough until pliable, and then proceed with recipe.
-To Freeze After Baking: After the biscotti are completely cooled, double-wrap them securely with aluminum foil or plastic freezer wrap.
+To freeze after baking: After the cookies are completely cooled, double-wrap them securely with aluminum foil or plastic freezer wrap.
 Thaw overnight on the countertop before serving.
-It also works well to prep your biscotti up through the first round of baking and cut them before freezing – this allows you to do more of the work ahead, and because it will already be sliced, it will take less time to defrost and bake.

 - Per serving (30 servings)